johnnovak/gridmonger/sphinx-docs/source/advanced-editing.rst

 Resize level
 ------------

-The *resize level* action, invoked by :kbd:`Ctrl+E`, lets you to shrink or expand the dimensions of the current level.
+The *resize level* action, invoked by :kbd:`Ctrl+E`, lets you shrink or expand the dimensions of the current level.
 You'll need to select an anchor point for the action.
 It's probably easiest to illustrate the role of the anchor point through a few examples:

 .. rst-class:: multiline

-- Making the level 2 columns and 3 rows larger using the top-left anchor point will add 2 extra empty columns at the right side of the level, and 3 extra empty rows at the bottom.
+- Making the level 2 columns and 3 rows larger using the top-left anchor point will add 2 extra empty columns at the right side of the level and 3 extra empty rows at the bottom.

 - Making the level 4 columns and 4 rows smaller using the centre anchor point